renehamburger/blinx.js/README.md

 2. Run `npm install`.
 3. Run `npm start` for a local development server and `npm test.chrome` (or one of the other test scripts) for running the unit tests.

-Any PR will also be built and unit-tested by Travis CI.
+Any PR will also be built and unit-tested by the [Github CI workflow](https://github.com/renehamburger/blinx.js/actions?query=workflow%3ACI).

 There is also more work to be done on the underlying [Bible Passage Reference Parser](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser).